We know that benchmarking the demand of your shows or those of your competitors is an important measure of success for entertainment analytics.

 What insights can the Demand Distribution Curve provide you with?

-The Demand Distribution curve illustrates how a TV show’s popularity compares to the demand benchmark, which is a measure of the average demand across all titles.
+The Demand Distribution curve illustrates how a TV shows', Movies', and Talents' popularity compares to the demand benchmark, which is a measure of the average demand across all titles and talent.
 The curve is divided into performance buckets, ranging from “Below Average” to “Exceptional”.
 A show falls into one of these performance buckets depending on how many times more or less demand it has compared to the demand benchmark.

 The show’s performance is market-specific, e.g. the same show can be in the“Average” range in the United States and in the “Good” range in France.